-LEAD - Leadership Excellence and Academic Development - The LEAD Scholars Program is a four-year program for first generation college students (students whose parents did not attend college) focused on academics, community engagement, and service.
-Administered by the University Honors Program, this program begins in the freshman year to ensure students’ smooth transition from high school to college.
-It continues through students’ senior year by connecting students with internships, graduate school preparation, and leadership opportunities.
+LEAD - Leadership Excellence and Academic Development - The LEAD Scholars Program is a program for first generation college students (students whose parents did not attend college) focused on academics, community engagement, and service.
+Administered by the University Honors Program, this program is open to both first year students and transfer students, supporting them throughout their college career.

-If you fit these criteria, will be attending SCU, and would like to find out more information about the program or would like to express your interest in the program, please contact our offices.
-If you contact us by May 1st we will be able to consider your interest in our selection process.
-However, contacting us does not guarantee your selection into the program.
+If you are a first generation college student, will be attending SCU, and would like to find out more information about the program or would like to express your interest in the program, please contact our offices.

 This program academically challenges students while also exposing them to university culture and community.
 The program also provides academic and advising support, peer mentoring, and community building.
 The majority of programs take place during students’ freshman year to ensure a successful transition from high school to college.
 We are also currently expanding our programming to include workshops and other programs to address the interests of sophomores, juniors and seniors.

 Summer before Incoming Year

-We recommend that first year incoming LEAD Scholars and their families are asked to attend New Student Orientation session 5 or session 6.
+We recommend that first year incoming LEAD Scholars and their families attend New Student Orientation session 4 or session 5.
 Attendance at one of these two sessions is highly preferred, but not required.
 At these two orientation sessions, we offer programs specifically for LEAD Scholars and their families.
 LEAD Scholars will be introduced to the program and begin to explore their courses with faculty and staff from the LEAD Scholars Program.
 We also hold a dinner for LEAD Scholars and their families to connect with faculty, staff and students in the program.
 Students attending Sessions 1, 2, 3 or 6 will meet with a LEAD Scholars Program staff member to learn more about the program.
 Because LEAD Week (see below) conflicts with orientation session 7, we strongly recommend that students do not participate in session 7.
 If you need to participate in session 7, you will receive information about LEAD, and a schedule that accommodates both the LEAD Week and Orientation schedules.